-Caya 36 (Tundayme)/Piedra Liza Gold Exploration Target Spin-off
+Spin-off of Tundayme (Caya 36) and /Piedra Liza Gold Exploration Targets

 In early 2007, Corriente engaged an independent consultant to complete a review of its Ecuador gold concession package totalling 6,600 hectares containing encouraging gold targets that were determined not to be part of the company's foreseeable copper development programs within the Corriente Copper Belt.
-Following completion of this review and accompanying 43-101 Technical Report, the company proceeded with a distribution of ownership of these concession rights to existing shareholders of Corriente as at June 15, 2007by means of a Plan of Arrangement (the Arrangement.
+Following completion of this review and accompanying 43-101Technical Report, the company proceeded with a distribution of ownership of these concession rights to existing shareholders of Corriente as at June 15, 2007 by means of a Plan of Arrangement (the "Arrangement").

-The gold concessions include the Tundayme prospect, which is immediately adjacent to Corriente's Mirador copper deposit land holdings and is approximately 15 kilometres from Aurelian Resources Inc.'s newly discovered Fruta del Norte gold zone.
+The gold concessions include the Tundayme prospect, which is immediately adjacent to Corriente's Mirador Project land holdings and is approximately 15 kilometres from Kinross' (re: Aurelian Resources Inc.'s) Fruta del Norte gold zone.

 The Tundayme prospect has approximately 8 kilometres of north-south trending structures that extend along strike to the Mirador Project.
 This 8 km trend is oriented in the same direction as the Fruta del Norte mineralized trend and parts have had preliminary prospecting and soil sampling performed by Corriente.
 Further work is required to follow-up anomalous gold soil and rock samples from that initial work.
 Also included is a second set of concessions approximately 50 kms southwest of Mirador called the Piedra Liza prospect.

 The Arrangement was approved by shareholders at the company's May 24, 2007 Annual and Special General Meeting and closed on June 18, 2007.
-Under the Arrangement, which was also approved by the British Columbia Supreme Court, the company's shareholders received shares of a new company, Q2 Gold Resources Inc. ("Q2 Gold"), which holds the gold properties, on the basis of one (1) Q2 Gold share for every three (3) common shares of Corriente held by them at the close of business on June 15, 2007.
+Under the Arrangement, which was also approved by the British Columbia Supreme Court, the company's shareholders received shares of a new company, Q2 Gold Resources Inc. ("Q2 Gold"), which holds the gold properties, on the basis of one Q2 Gold share for every three common shares of Corriente held by them at the close of business on June 15, 2007.